-Warning Zone: Outer edge of the Pet Area where your pet's Receiver Collar begins to beep, warning him not to go into the Static Correction Zone.
+Warning Zone: Outer edge of the Pet Area where your pet's Receiver Collar begins to beep and vibrates for

+2 seconds, warning him not to go into the Static Correction Zone.

 Static Correction Zone: Zone beyond the Warning Zone where your pet's Receiver Collar will emit a Static Correction, signaling him to return to the Pet Area.